Cookie-free Analytics — No Cookie Law Concerns

 Cookie policy

-You can remove analytics from your cookie policy entirely (or state that your analytics tool uses no cookies).
+You can remove analytics from your cookie policy entirely, or explicitly state that your analytics tool uses no cookies.
+This simplifies your cookie disclosure by eliminating the categories, durations, purposes, and third-party access details that cookie-based analytics require you to document.

 Cookie preference management